How can I ensure that people feel in control at times of change?

 The reality is that we all could do with sharpening our political skills; here are four things that will help you to level up your political awareness:

-Know – Observe and Seek out Trends
+Observe & Seek out Trends

 • What are the issues that get raised again and again?